 Distinction in the Major is conferred at graduation on any senior who, on nomination by the student’s department or program, and with the concurrence of the Committee on Honors and Academic Standing, merits such an award for the quality of work completed in the major subject.

 Distinction is awarded to students who have earned grades of A or A– in three-quarters of the credits in the major subject or program and who have earned a grade of A or A– on the senior departmental examination, senior essay, or senior project.
 All courses taken for the major are included in these calculations for Distinction in the Major.
 Grades of F and marks of CR in courses taken Credit/D/Fail are included as non-A grades.
-Marks of W, for Withdrawal, carry no course credit, and do not figure in the calculation for Distinction.
+Marks of W, for Withdrawal, which carry no course credit, and marks of P, for Pass, do not figure in the calculation for Distinction.

 Phi Beta Kappa